amazon-archives/amazon-cognito-auth-js/README.md

 * <https://forums.aws.amazon.com/forum.jspa?forumID=173>

 # Introduction
-The Amazon Cognito Auth SDK for JavaScript simplifies adding sign-up, sign-in with user profile functionality to web apps.
+The Amazon Cognito Auth SDK for JavaScript simplifies adding sign-up, sign in with user profile functionality to web apps.

-Instead of implementing a UI for sign-up and sign-in, this SDK provides the UI via a hosted page.
-It supports sign-up, sign-in, confirmation, multifactor authentication, and sign-out.
+Instead of implementing a UI for sign-up and sign in, this SDK provides the UI via a hosted page.
+It supports sign up, sign in, confirmation, multifactor authentication, and sign out.

 # Setup